ankita-chandekar/todo-next-assignment/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the TODO application.

+## Working Flow

+1. Login with admin@gmail.com/Admin@123, list of tasks has been already added.
+2. To edit & delete task, click on edit & delete icon respectively
+3. To view the task, click on the title.
+4. To mark the task as complete, click on task title, you will be redirected to task detail page, on clicking Mark as complete, task is Marked as completed.
+5. User can search the task from the searchbar
+6. Logout functionality added.

 🚀 Implemented
 ✅ User Authentication using next-auth, register & login functionality, protected routes.